symfony/symfony-docs/contributing/code/conventions.rst

     While "setXXX" and "replaceXXX" are very similar, there is one notable
     difference: "setXXX" may replace, or add new elements to the relation.
-    "replaceXXX" on the other hand is specifically forbidden to add new elements, but must throw an exception in these cases.
+    "replaceXXX", on the other hand, cannot add new elements.
+If an unrecognized key as passed to "replaceXXX" it must throw an exception.